PrestaShop/prestashop.github.io/news/_posts/2021-01-18-all-you-need-to-know-about-built-in-modules.md

 ---
 layout: post
 title: "All you need to know about built-in modules"
-subtitle: "This article will answer all your questions about built-in modules"
+subtitle: "This article will update you on the recent work the PrestaShop company's teams have done on built-in modules."
 date: 2020-01-18
 authors: [JulieVarisellaz]
 icon: icon-world